i-tozer/substack-to-kindle/README.md

 ## Limitations

 - Works only with public Substack articles (no paywall content)
+- PDF conversion requires Calibre to be installed for best results
 - Some complex formatting or interactive elements may not be preserved
 - MOBI format is no longer supported by Amazon's Send to Kindle service